 It is undoubtedly the best of the Chrome Rest clients for API testing.
-It has more than 1.4 million active users that include both software developers and testers.
+It has more than 1.4 million active users including both software developers and testers.
 You can utilize this plugin in the process as early as the development starts.
-It guarantees to make the life easier by helping you in building, testing and documenting the Rest APIs.
+It guarantees to make life easier by helping you in building, testing, and documenting the Rest APIs.
 The beauty of the Postman plugin is that it’s free, and you can use it even in offline mode.
 Some of the striking features of this plugin are as follows.

-- The plugin housekeeps every request you make for the historical purpose.
+- The plugin housekeeps every request you make for historical purposes.

-- Its intuitive interface will help you in organizing the multiple tests you are planning for your product.
+- Its intuitive interface will help you organize the multiple tests you are planning for your product.

-- Once it records a test, you can replay it any no. of times.
+- Once it records a test, you can replay it any number of times.

 - Another useful feature that comes in handy is to allow pre-request scripting.
 You can use it to add a timestamp in the query header or dispatch a custom identifier in URL parameters.

-You can search more interesting stuff from its online blog and use it as per your requirements.
+You can search for more exciting stuff from Blog.GetPostMan.com and use it as per your requirements.

-- It brings the Google Drive integration where you can archive your requests.
+- Brings the Google Drive integration where you can archive your requests.

-- It supports the collaboration of work using its backend service that stores and represents data.
+- Supports the collaboration of work using its backend service that stores and represents data.

 - You can easily modify the HTTP headers and payload using its intuitive editor.

-- It makes use of XmlHttpRequest level 2 APIs to form an HTTP request.
+- Makes use of XMLHttpRequest level 2 APIs to form an HTTP request.

-- It has built-in XML and JSON response viewer.
+- Has built-in XML and JSON Response Viewer

 - It automatically remembers the latest request and restores it on load.

-- It enables history, and you can always import/export data.
+- Enables history, and you can always import/export data.

 This extension is quite capable and comfortable to use.
-You only need to add it to your Chome browser.
-You can read more information about this plugin from its blog.
+You only need to add it to your Chrome browser.

-The last plugin from the list is the DHC Rest client who earned the third spot.
-It has close to 180K+ users who have benefitted from it.
-It is like a software tester’s swiss army knife which is easy to configure, supports hypermedia, requests history and much more.
-It bundles with the following features.
+The last plugin from the list is the Talend API Tester who earned the third spot.
+More than 515K+ users have benefitted from it.
+It is like a software tester’s Swiss army knife which is easy to configure, supports hypermedia, requests history, and much more.
+The following are a few of its silent features.

-- It provides a visual interface to test the web APIs.
+- It provides a visual interface for testing the web APIs.